ansink-appian/Scania-Kafka-Tools/README.md

 * truststorepwd: password of the TrustStore containing the Kafka server certificate.
 This is only required when using SSL or SASL_SSL.
 * keystorepwd: password of the KeyStore containing the client private key to use to authenticate with the Kafka server.
 This is only required when using SSL.
 * privatekeypwd: password of the private key to use to authenticate with the Kafka server.
 This is only required when using SSL.
+* clientid: The client id of the oauth provider to use to authenticate with the Kafka server.
+This is only required when using OAUTHBEARER.
+* clientsecret: The client secret of the oauth provider to use to authenticate with the Kafka server.
+This is only required when using OAUTHBEARER.
+* tokenurl: The token url of the oauth provider use to authenticate with the Kafka server.
+This is only required when using OAUTHBEARER.

 It is recommended that you mask the value of the passwords.
 Once the entry is created, the name will be used as a required input parameter to Kafka Tools Smart Service nodes.